-Which ever model is eventually chosen, joint college or differentiated colleges, it is important that faculty and staff hiring, mentoring and promotion process be changed so that faculty within a college, doing essentially the same work, have the same financial and promotion opportunities.
+Whichever model is eventually chosen, continued joint college or differentiated colleges, it is important that faculty and staff hiring, mentoring and promotion processes be changed so that faculty members within a college, doing essentially the same work, have the same financial and promotion opportunities.
 This equity should be institutionalized and not allowed to vary with changes of administrations and financial conditions.